Alex Kurtzman

 Alexander Hilary Kurtzman (born September 7, 1973) is an American filmmaker.
-He is best known for his work on the Star Trek franchise since 2009, co-writing the scripts to Transformers (2007), Transformers: Revenge of the Fallen and Star Trek (2009), Star Trek Into Darkness (2013), and The Amazing Spider-Man 2 (2014) with his writing and producing partner Roberto Orci, and directing and co-writing The Mummy (2017).
-He made his directorial debut with People Like Us (2012), co-written by him, Orci, and Jody Lambert from a story by him.
+He is best known for co-writing the scripts to Transformers (2007), Transformers: Revenge of the Fallen (2009), Star Trek (2009), Star Trek Into Darkness (2013), and The Amazing Spider-Man 2 (2014) with his writing and producing partner Roberto Orci, and directing and co-writing The Mummy (2017).
+He made his directorial debut with People Like Us (2012), co-written alongside Orci and Jody Lambert.

 Kurtzman is known, alongside Orci, for frequently collaborating with Michael Bay and J.J.
-Abrams, as well as co-creating the more recent Star Trek shows, including Star Trek: Discovery, Star Trek: Picard, and Star Trek: Strange New Worlds.
+Abrams, as well as co-creating the TV series Star Trek: Discovery, Star Trek: Picard, and Star Trek: Strange New Worlds.

-Early life, family and education
+Early life and education

 Kurtzman was born into a Jewish family and raised in Los Angeles, California.
 His longtime screenwriting partner Roberto Orci was his best friend in high school.